yaegerbomb/angular-todo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+This application expects a backend to run.
+I used [google-cloud-node-todos](https://github.com/GoogleCloudPlatform/google-cloud-node-todos) project running on a seprate instnace with CORS enabled.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.